 For dinner, head to Ta Khai, a candlelit resto located right by the seafront, run by a married chef couple.
-The European influence is seen in the impeccably designed Italian restaurant, featuring its own pizza oven and a warm team, including friendly Italian chefs and Thai pastry makers.
-This indoor-outdoor haven doubles as a breakfast spot, where you can expect everything from Belgian waffles and French crepes to homemade pastries and signature baked eggs.
+The European influence is seen in the impeccably-designed Italian restaurant, featuring its own pizza oven and a skilled team, including friendly Italian chefs and Thai pastry makers.
+This indoor-outdoor haven doubles as a breakfast spot, where you can expect everything from Belgian waffles and French crepes, to homemade pastries and signature baked eggs.
 Ingredients are local wherever possible, and you won’t spot single-use plastic anywhere in the hotel!

 Best for: An all-round approach to eco living

 The hotel sits in a self-made marine reserve (Cambodia’s first – measuring one million square metres), and there’s a team of marine biologists as staff at all times.
-Waste initiatives are in place, and the hotel is involved in sustainability projects in nearby villages.
+Waste initiatives are in place and the hotel is involved in sustainability projects in nearby villages.

 Kit Wong, Expert Travel Designer from Jacada Travel says that “Song Saa is the pioneer in sustainable lodging in Asia”, the closest thing to “paradise” in Asia.
 This place is all about “Small Steps.
 Big Changes”, and we’re fully on board.
-If you’re looking to volunteer in Cambodia, there are plenty of ways to your individual contribute skills and time meaningfully and sustainably.
+If you’re looking to volunteer in Cambodia, there are plenty of ways to contribute your skills and time meaningfully and sustainably.

-Read more: What to do in Cambodia: Backpacking Siem Reap and Koh Rong Island
+Read more: What To Do In Cambodia: Backpacking Siem Reap And Koh Rong Island

-Best for: Exploring new unusual holiday activities
+Best for: Exploring new and unusual holiday activities

-Dining at Mashpi offers another form of exploration: a discovery of the diverse regions of Ecuador through the locally sourced ingredients that are found in the hotel’s gourmet dishes.
+Dining at Mashpi offers another form of exploration: a discovery of the diverse regions of Ecuador through the locally-sourced ingredients that are found in the hotel’s gourmet dishes.
 Pair it with exquisite wines and cocktails and soak in the panoramic views.
 The sheer amount of greenery is a breath of fresh air for Hong Kong travellers!

-For Instagram goals, it’s truly a lodge you’d compare to no other.
+With a commitment to the community and Instagrammable views, this is truly a unique lodge.
 Make sure to check out the reserve whilst you’re there – there’s a group of dedicated biologists and para-biologists who spend their days and nights within the forest.

 Best for: Discovering ocean wildlife in Asia

 Nihi is a resort with a conscience.
-The space is almost entirely preserved from urban development, and the motto is to “return to a life well lived”.
-Majority of the restaurants’ produce is grown in the resort’s organic garden, fed by a carefully constructed composting and water-recycling system.
+The space is almost entirely preserved from urban development and the motto is to “return to a life well lived”.
+The majority of the restaurants’ produce is grown in the resort’s organic garden, fed by a carefully-constructed composting and water-recycling system.
 And the hotel’s green ethos extends through community outreach programmes in local villages.